Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Once Bhajan had haphazardly arranged marriages of his followers leaving their lives in turmoil he took their children from them.
 Bhajan heavily pressured his followers to send their children to live with families other than their own or to be sent to his special training schools in India where many were physically and emotionally abused.
 At the age of 18, the children were discouraged from attending college and pressured to work for free for Bhajan’s organization in New Mexico.
 It was all a calculated effort to break down the family, exploit labor and indoctrinate and groom the children for his personal and sexual gratification former members claim.

-Tej Steiner sent his baby boy away at the age of 2 to the Washington D.C. ashram at the behest of Yogi Bhajan.
+Tej Steiner sent his baby boy away at the age of two to the Washington D.C. ashram at the behest of Yogi Bhajan.
 This was a process called “children swapping” where kids would be sent to other families’ homes.
 “It was excruciatingly painful,” Steiner said.
-At the age of 7 he sent him to India where he stayed for five years.
-He and his wife also sent their daughter to India for a year at the age of 9.
+At the age of seven he sent him to India where he stayed for five years.
+He and his wife also sent their daughter to India for a year at the age of nine.
 She was then sent to live with a family in New Mexico.
 “We were told that it was for the best,” Steiner said.
 “Bhajan convinced us we must protect them from the culture of sex and drugs and from our own parental neuroses.”

 Jessica Canter’s parents sent her away at the age of two to live with a family at the Washington D.C. ashram.
 Throughout her childhood and teenage years, she was shuffled to Phoenix, Arizona and Espanola, New Mexico and finally to boarding school in India.

 Former directors of the San Diego ashram, Elandra and Antion Meredith sent their two young daughters to India as a result of Bhajan and the groups “enormous” pressure Elandra said.
 “If we didn’t we were not good people or good Sikhs.
 We were disobedient.”
 When the daughters came home a few years later they were suffering from “severe PTSD” and were in “really bad shape.”
 One of them moved out at the age of 15.
-Both “totally rebelled against us and the organization,” Elandra said.
+Both “totally rebelled against us and the organization,” Elandra told me.

 John Lamenzo recalls an instance when in 1983 approximately 153 children of Yogi Bhajan followers boarded a flight to Amritsar, India.
 He too was pressured into sending his daughters away.